24 Hour Phone: (714) 895-8924

 Accordingly, Golden West College operates a coordinated program dealing with the issue of sexual assault.
 The areas of emphasis are education, environment and services.

 The college coordinates and sponsors educational workshops and classes provided by local community service programs during each semester, which promote the awareness of rape, acquaintance rape, and other sex offenses.

 Examples of such programs are the Victim/Witness Assistance Program, the Victim/Witness Sexual Assault Services Program, “Stop Gap” theatrical group presentations and programs conducted by the Orange County Sexual Assault Network.
 Also, the Student Health Center conducts seminars on what women and men should know about date rape in addition to discussion groups focusing on campus sexual assaults and present a mandatory seminar for all athletes during each spring.

 The Golden West College Crisis Alert & Safety Committees perform follow-up work to eliminate personal safety hazards.

 Public Safety offers escorts to Students or Staff based upon availability.
 We try to accommodate all requests when our Student Ambassadors are available.
 When Officers are busy on calls for service or other activities, those requests have to be prioritized with other campus demand needs.

-Public Safety may be contacted by using any of the red phones located in visible places throughout the campus, or from a campus telephone by dialing 58924.
+Public Safety may be contacted by using any of the code blue phones located in visible places throughout the campus, or from a campus telephone by dialing 58924.
 From an off campus telephone, please call (714) 895-8924.